easilyBaffled/points-streaks/README.md

 - [ ] https://firebase.google.com/docs/auth/web/firebaseui
 - [ ] https://rebassjs.org/ or Tailwind
 - [ ] keep a history of actions on each task
+- [ ] how can I compose specialized tasks like streaks using the baseTask reducer so that I'm not duplicating work like internal history?

 </details>